markcheret/footnotes/readme.txt

 7. Here you can see the **footnotes** Plugin at work.
 Isn't that plain beautiful?

 == Changelog ==

+= 1.3.3 =
+- Update: Changed the Author name from a fictitious entity towards a real registered company
+- Update: Changed the Author URI

 = 1.3.2 =
 - Bugfix: More security recognizing Footnotes on public pages (e.g. ignoring empty Footnote short codes)